The Neelin's travels and adventures

 The Mask Temple (N9-56), adorned by a 13-foot stone mask of an ancient Maya king.
 Build in Early Classic and Late Classic Periods with final phase of construction AD 550-650.
 This west-facing structure is decorated with two masks that date to the late 5th or early 6th century.

-The mask to the right (south) of the stairway on the lower level is 15' tall with a human head and crocodile headdress.
+The mask to the right (south) of the stairway on the lower level is 15' tall with a human head and crocodile headdress.”)
+We were told that one mask was that of a male and the other a female.

 We booked this tour through the Royal Caribbean web site and this is their write up in the brochure about this excursion: